im-open/create-tags-action/README.md

         with:
           github-token: ${{ secrets.GITHUB_TOKEN }}
           target-tag: v1.2.3
-          target-tags: | # by default ovewrites these tags if already exist latest,
+          additional-target-tags: | # by default ovewrites these tags if already exist latest
             mine
           include-major-tag: true
           force-target: true # overwrites v1.2.3 if it already exists